 This nucleus activates the pineal gland in the brain which in turn raises your body temperature and promotes the release of hormones such as cortisol, that stimulates the body into wakefulness.
 So when it gets light, your brain wakes your body up.

 Conversely, when it gets dark, the SCN switches the pineal from emitting cortisol to releasing melatonin into your bloodstream.
 This is a hormone that makes you feel sleepy.
 So, the SCN is informed when it is light and is time to waken you, and when it is dark and is time to promote sleep.

 Sleep Timer and Bedtime Calculator/Waken up Timer: Conclusion

-The InsideBedroom sleep timer and bedtime calculator and waken up timer gives an indication of the best time for you to go to sleep and waken up.
+The InsideBedroom sleep timer and bedtime calculator and waken up timer give an indication of the best time for you to go to sleep and waken up.
 Here is how a sleep timer operates, and lets you know the best time for you to go to bed.
-It also indicates the best times for you to waken up based upon your natural sleep rhythms.
+It also indicates the best times for you to wake up based upon your natural sleep rhythms.
 This information is followed by some answers to frequently asked questions.